BCCF-UBCO-AD/Orthanc-TMI/docs/week14_scrum.md

 **Task for this week:**

-- Fix malformed buffer copy
+- Fix malformed buffer copy - Josh Cooper

 **Learning activities proposed for this week:**